zacchiro/beangrep/README.md

   To read from standard input, pass "-" as FILENAME, but beware that it implies on-disk buffering of stdin.

+  All options can be set via environment variables, which is most useful if you want to override the defaults.
+Each environment variable consists of the prefix BEANGREP_ followed by the option name in uppercase. e.g. BEANGREP_VERBOSE, BEANGREP_CASE_SENSITIVE, BEANGREP_QUIET, BEANGREP_NO_SKIP_INTERNALS, etc.

 Options:
   -a, --account REGEX             Only return entries referencing accounts
                                   with names matching given regex.